-The Canon EOS-1Ds and the Canon PowerShot G5 X are two digital cameras that were officially introduced, respectively, in September 2002 and October 2015.
+The Canon EOS-1Ds and the Canon PowerShot G5 X are two digital cameras that were revealed to the public, respectively, in September 2002 and October 2015.
 The 1Ds is a DSLR, while the G5X is a fixed lens compact.
 The cameras are based on a full frame (1Ds) and an one-inch (G5X) sensor.
-The 1Ds has a resolution of 11 megapixel, whereas the G5X provides 20 MP.
+The 1Ds has a resolution of 11 megapixels, whereas the G5X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is considerably smaller (65 percent) than the Canon 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the G5X does not feature any corresponding weather-sealing.